anastasiatraverse/DB-project/README.md

 $pip install -r requirements.txt
 ```

-Secondly, you should install tkinter:
+Secondly, you should install tkinter module

 When It successfully install, you should run next one:
 ```